knguyenOS/aws-cloud-resume-challenge/README.md

 This section is about extending local visitor counter (written in JavaScript) to a full API which saves the values in AWS DynamoDB database.

 #### 3.1 Database + Lambda
 For the database layer, I implemented [DynamoDB](https://aws.amazon.com/dynamodb/) as a highly scalable NoSQL data store to track visitor counts reliably.
-I created a single table with a partition key representing the counter ID, which allowed for simple lookups and atomic updates.
-The [Lambda function](https://aws.amazon.com/lambda/) uses DynamoDB’s UpdateItem operation with an increment expression so the counter value is updated safely even under concurrent requests.
+I created a single table with a partition key representing the counter ID, which allowed for simple lookups and updates.
+A [Lambda function](https://aws.amazon.com/lambda/) will use DynamoDB’s UpdateItem operation with an increment expression so the counter value is updated safely even under concurrent requests.

 The Lambda function handles two responsibilities:
 - incrementing the counter in DynamoDB